sxyu/pixel-nerf/README.md

 - `--split <train | val | test>`: data set split
 - `-S <subset_id>`: scene or object id to render
 - `--gpu_id <GPU>`: GPU id to use
+- `--ray_batch_size <sz>`: Batch size of rendered rays.
+Default is 50000; make it smaller if you run out of memory.
+    On large-memory GPUs, set it to 100000 for eval for better performance.

 Please refer the the following table